Samsung Galaxy S9 (Exynos) Review

 First off, device comparisons since I can't properly draw any conclusions without it for this one.

-However, if I am somehow allowing myself to pick a Samsung device (ignoring all of my nitpicks with Samsung), I'd pick the Note 8 (or any of the S8s if I really had to) with Exynos (since Snapdragon Samsungs & custom development doesn't really mix).
-Sure, I'm sacrificing some performance, a more comfortable fingerprint scanner, & a proper second speaker; but at least I get more decent options on custom ROMs (Ivan_Meler's LineageOS builds comes to mind as there's a well-maintained A11-A14 for the Note 8 & S8s) other than just A12L iodéOS / LineageOS.
+However, if I am somehow picking a Samsung device (ignoring all of my nitpicks with Samsung - damned 3d home button included), I'd pick the Note 8 with Exynos (since Snapdragon Samsungs & custom development doesn't really mix).
+Sure, I'm sacrificing some performance, a more comfortable fingerprint scanner, & a proper second speaker; but at least I get more decent options on custom ROMs (Ivan_Meler's LineageOS builds comes to mind as there's a well-maintained A11-A14 for the Note 8 & S8s) other than just abandoned builds of A12L iodéOS / LineageOS.

 Back to top